 If your son or daughter attends a maintained state school, the local coordinator will help to match them with a project in a university or industry near you.

-Students from independent schools are asked to use their school and family links to set up their own placements, so you may be able to help them with this.
+Students from independent schools, if successful in their applications, are asked to use their school and family links to set up their own placements, so you may be able to help them with this.
 Before speaking to your contacts it is important that you speak to your local Nuffield Coordinator.
 They will advise you about how the scheme is run in your area and the paperwork that needs to be completed by project providers and your son or daughter.
-Even if you do manage to set up a placement using your own contacts, it is not guaranteed that funding will be provided by the Nuffield Foundation due to the limited number of placements that are offered.